 The pathways were not lit during this time, so I brought a headlamp along so as not to stumble and fall, which I am prone to do.

-During the peak pilgrimage season, hundreds if not thousands of people flock to Adam’s peak each day for the sunrise, making it a crowded climb.
-When I went, there were about 50 people at the top, which is probably the max that the peak can comfortably accommodate.
+During the peak pilgrimage season, hundreds if not thousands of people flock to Adam’s Peak each day for the sunrise, making it a crowded climb.
+When I went, there were only about 50 people at the top, which even at this lower number was probably the max that the peak could comfortably accommodate.

-Hiking up with the stars, though, shutting off my headlamp every now and then and just sitting and admiring, not worrying about anyone else passing by and happily not missing out on the milky way that would be shut out by lighting, was perfect to me.
+Hiking up with the stars (shutting off my headlamp every now and then and just sitting and admiring), not worrying about anyone else passing by, and happily not missing out on The Milky Way that would be shut out by lighting, was perfect to me.